VelascoRt/VelascoRt/README.md

 ~ Hello ~

-I'm currently learning about C++, Ruby, Python, Objective C, Swift.
+I'm currently learning about C, Ruby, Data structures, Android Studio.
-I also learned C#, .NET, Fast API, Java, Javascript.
+I also learned C#, .NET, Postman, Java and Python.

 I'm making mods from Minecraft and currently learning C++ and OpenGL to create an engine and make better games.